.comment-link {margin-left:.6em;}

 6 Comments:

-At 13 November, 2008 14:51, Blogger Raquel said...
+At 13 November, 2008 14:51 , Blogger A Novelist said...

 Mmm, my father (with his English roots) enjoyed dishes like this.
 Thanks for the link to the recipe. :)

-At 14 November, 2008 00:26, Anonymous NFAH said...
+At 14 November, 2008 00:26 , Anonymous Anonymous said...

 It's funny, I would call these pastries pop-overs and they would be vegetarian friendly but still delicious.

-At 14 November, 2008 15:28, Blogger Yvonne said...
+At 14 November, 2008 15:28 , Anonymous Anonymous said...

 I have to say that my favourite yorkshire puds are those I make with soya milk rather than cows milk.
 That caramel kinda taste you get from soya milk makes the yorkshire puds taste a little extra yummie to me...

-At 15 November, 2008 21:03, Blogger chris hale said...
+At 15 November, 2008 21:03 , Blogger Chris Hale said...

 I gather in some places Yorkshire pudding and gravy are (or were) eaten as a separate course from the roast beef and trimmings.
 I think it stems from hard times, when the stodgy pud would fill the belly and make up for the lack of meat.